Bordeaux: 5th century BC to 11th century AD

 In 737, following his father Eudes's death, the Aquitanian duke Hunald led a rebellion to which Charles responded by launching an expedition that captured Bordeaux.
-However, it was not retained for long, during the following year the Frankish commander clashed in battle with the Aquitanians but then left to take on hostile Burgundian authorities and magnates.
+However, it was not retained for long; during the following year the Frankish commander clashed in battle with the Aquitanians but then left to take on hostile Burgundian authorities and magnates.
 In 745 Aquitaine faced another expedition where Charles's sons Pepin and Carloman challenged Hunald's power and defeated him.
 Hunald's son Waifer replaced him and confirmed Bordeaux as the capital city (along with Bourges in the north).

 During the last stage of the war against Aquitaine (760–768), it was one of Waifer's last important strongholds to fall to the troops of King Pepin the Short.
 Charlemagne built the fortress of Fronsac (Frontiacus, Franciacus) near Bordeaux on a hill across the border with the Basques (Wascones), where Basque commanders came and pledged their loyalty (769).

 In 778, Seguin (or Sihimin) was appointed count of Bordeaux, probably undermining the power of the Duke Lupo, and possibly leading to the Battle of Roncevaux Pass.
 In 814, Seguin was made Duke of Vasconia, but was deposed in 816 for failing to suppress a Basque rebellion.
 Under the Carolingians, sometimes the Counts of Bordeaux held the title concomitantly with that of Duke of Vasconia.
 They were to keep the Basques in check and defend the mouth of the Garonne from the Vikings when they appeared in c.
-844. In Autumn 845, the Vikings were raiding Bordeaux and Saintes, count Seguin II marched on them but was captured and executed.
+844. In Autumn 845, the Vikings were raiding Bordeaux and Saintes; count Seguin II marched on them but was captured and executed.

-Although the port of Bordeaux was a buzzing trade center, the stability and success of the city was threatened by Viking and Norman incursions and political instability.
+Although the port of Bordeaux was a buzzing trade center, the stability and success of the city were threatened by Viking and Norman incursions and political instability.
 The restoration of the Ramnulfid Dukes of Aquitaine under William IV and his successors (known as the House of Poitiers) brought continuity of government.